AP source: MLB players offer 114-game season, no more $ cuts

 Players proposed a 114-game regular season Sunday, up from 82 in management’s offer, a person familiar with the plan told The Associated Press.
 Done that way, the World Series could extend past Thanksgiving.

-The person spoke on condition of anonymity because no details were announced.
+The person spoke to the AP on condition of anonymity because no details were announced.

 Opening day would be June 30 and the regular season would end Oct.
 31, nearly five weeks after the Sept.
 27 conclusion that MLB’s proposal stuck to from the season’s original schedule.
 The union offered scheduling flexibility to include more doubleheaders as baseball crams the games into 123 days, leaving little room for days off.